frochet/jobUCL2013/labs/dns_lab/netkit-lab_dns/README.rst

      :scale: 100

-You've learn that DNS can work in two way: Forward and Reverse.
+You have learnt that DNS can work in two ways: Forward and Reverse.
 We will now resolve IPV6 addresses into their corresponding DNS names.

 Find the FQDN domain name of the following ipv6 addresses by asking to one name server: